MicrosoftDocs/architecture-center/docs/reference-architectures/serverless/web-app.md

 Here are some factors to consider when choosing which type of plan to use:

 - **Cold start**.
 With the consumption plan, a function that hasn't been invoked recently will incur some additional latency the next time it runs.
 This additional latency is due to allocating and preparing the runtime environment.
 It is usually on the order of seconds but depends on several factors, including the number of dependencies that need to be loaded.
 For more information, see [Understanding Serverless Cold Start][functions-cold-start].
 Cold start is usually more of a concern for interactive workloads (HTTP triggers) than asynchronous message-driven workloads (queue or event hubs triggers), because the additional latency is directly observed by users.
 - **Timeout period**.
-In the consumption plan, a function execution times out after a [configurable][functions-timeout] period of time (to a maximum of 10 minuts)
+In the consumption plan, a function execution times out after a [configurable][functions-timeout] period of time (to a maximum of 10 minutes)
 - **Virtual network isolation**.
 Using an App Service plan allows to run functions inside of an [App Service Environment][ase], which is a dedicated and isolated hosting environment.
 - **Pricing model**.
-Consumption plan is billed by the number of executions and resource consumptione (memory x execution time).
+Consumption plan is billed by the number of executions and resource consumption (memory x execution time).
 The App Service plan is billed hourly based on VM instance SKU.
 The consumption plan can be cheaper than an App Service plan, because you pay only for the compute resources that you use.
 However, if an application experiences constant high-volume throughput, an App Service plan may cost less.
 - **Scaling**.
 A big advantage of the consumption model is that it scales to as many VMs as needed based on the incoming traffic.
 While this scaling occurs quickly, there is a ramp-up period.
 For some workloads, you might want to deliberately overprovision the VMs in order to handle bursts with zero ramp-up time, in which case you should consider the App plan.

 ### Function App boundaries